Uprooting – Butterfly Wings

 If I could change, maybe I could eventually grow wings.
 Darren Scott from the community center back in Silver Spring, Maryland had grown an extra tooth in the roof of his mouth.
 So, anything was possible.

 Sure growing wings might be a risk.
 My hair might get tangled in them.
-And wearing a winter coat on those Maryland cold days might prove to be a challenge.
-Also, I wasn’t entirely sure if they’d flatten down enough against my back when I slung my guitar strap around my scrawny shoulder blades.
+And wearing a winter coat on those cold Baltimore days might prove to be a challenge.
+Also, I wasn’t entirely sure if they’d flatten down enough against my back when I slung my backpack around my scrawny shoulder blades.

 I supposed everything under the sun risked running into issues, even beautiful butterfly wings.
 We all had to take some risks to catch a lift out of the ordinary.

 Even at ten years of age, I comprehended that concept.
 And at seventeen, I decided it would be worth that risk because butterflies were free to fly.
-They escaped the stress of high school bullies, tough financial times, and friendships gone awry.
+They escaped the stress of homelessness, substance-abusing parents, and mean-spirited foster sisters.

 Butterflies were magical, spirited beings who brightened the world around them.
 Everyone admired them for their beauty and grace.
 Even though some time had passed since I first began wishing I were a butterfly, I still dreamed of a day when I might change into the likes of a one and truly be free to fly and help those around me find their lift as well.

 Back when I turned seventeen, I didn’t care about glittery rain or cotton candy as much anymore.
-I, Harper Ray, wanted to indulge in the sweetness of a new life, one where I lived in a place where I didn’t have to double and triple lock my door at night and walk to the bus stop with my thumb pressed against the trigger of a bottle of pepper spray.
-I dreamed of one day not regretting leaving behind my struggling parents, my little sister, and the good friend who believed in me – Andrew Kline.
+I, Harper Ray, wanted to indulge in the shininess of a new life, one where I lived in a place where I didn’t have to double and triple lock my door at night and walk to the bus stop with my thumb pressed against the trigger of a bottle of pepper spray.
+I dreamed of one day not regretting leaving behind my kind foster parents and the one good person who believed in me – my foster brother, Andrew Kline.

 Like what you’ve read so far?
 I’d appreciate the share on social media, if so!